digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Using a DAML package entails running its DAML code.
 The DAML interpreter ensures that the DAML code cannot interact with the environment of the system on which it is executing.
 However, the operators of the ledger infrastructure nodes may still wish to review and vet any DAML code before allowing it to execute.
-One reason for this is that the DAML interpreter currently lacks a notion of reproducible resource limits.
-Thus, executing a DAML contract might result in high memory or CPU usage.
+One reason for this is that the DAML interpreter currently lacks a notion of reproducible resource limits, and executing a DAML contract might result in high memory or CPU usage.
-Furthermore, security bugs in the DAML interpreter or JVM might enable malicious code to break out of the sandbox.

 Thus, DAML Ledgers generally allow some form of vetting a package before running its code on a node.
 Not all nodes in a DAML Ledger must vet all packages, as it is possible that some of them will not execute the code.